CrownParkComputing/MegaDownloaderFinal/README.md

-WHDLoad Mega Cloud Downloader Tool
+# Retroplays Mega Downloader Tool

-Main Features
+This tool will show you Retroplays Mega account stash for you to browse, filter or download from.

-Uses Retroplays Mega Storage Stash
+-Download driectly from Retroplays MEga Cloud Storage stash.

-Flexible on where files are saved to.
-Supports the beta WHDLoad sets and WHDLoad disk magazines Filter by Date / Name etc
+-Always up to date.

+-Can filter / search by name, date etc.

+-Remembers your save folder path.